Bobby Witt Jr. Player Props: Royals vs. Dodgers

 Bobby Witt Jr. At The Plate

+- Witt Jr. has reached base via a hit in 51 games this year (of 82 played), and had multiple hits in 23 of those games.

+- In 13.4% of his games this season, he has hit a long ball, and 3.4% of his trips to the plate.

-- Witt Jr. has had an RBI in 26 games this season (32.1%), including seven multi-RBI outings (8.6%).
-He has also driven home three or more of his team's runs in three contests.
+- Witt Jr. has an RBI in 27 of 82 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 37 games this season, with multiple runs five times.
+- He has scored in 46.3% of his games this season, with two or more runs scored in 6.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.